The Bankrate promise

 Advantages of dual agency

 While dual agency can be inherently problematic, it can also offer advantages — namely, a smoother transaction.

-“Since both the seller and buyer are working with the same agent, documents can be prepared and signed more quickly,” notes Raj Dosanjh, founder of Rentround, a U.K.-based rental agent-matching platform.
+“Since both the seller and buyer are working with the same agent, documents can be prepared and signed more quickly,” notes Raj Dosanjh, founder of Rentround, a rental agent-matching platform.
 “There will be one person who knows everything about the property.
 This can eliminate excessive back-and-forth questions the buyer or seller may have.”

 Another plus?
-The seller may have more leverage to request a reduced commission fee, since there’s no buyer’s agent.
-“You can use the single point of payment to your advantage,” Merrill suggests.
+The seller has more leverage to request a reduced commission fee, since there’s only one agent.
+“You can use the single point of payment to your advantage,” Merrill says.
 “You may be able to negotiate lower commission fees when the dual agent doesn’t have to split profits with anyone else.”
 (Read more on this below.)